planetmint/planetmint-driver-python/docs/handcraft.rst

 The difficult parts are the condition details and URI.
 We'll now see how to generate them using the ``cryptoconditions`` library:

-.. note:: In BigchainDB keys are encoded in base58 but the cryptoconditions
+.. note:: In Planetmint keys are encoded in base58 but the cryptoconditions
     library expects an unencoded byte string so we will have to decode the base58 key before we can use it with cryptoconditions.